 In 2015, Matsuda and Quintarelli were the race winners two times in the #1 Nissan GT-R, taking another championship title.
 They stayed together in the #1 Nissan for 2016, finishing third in the championship.
 They were again among the front-runners in 2017, finishing second in the championship.
-In 2018, the pair is racing again in the #23 Nissan GT-R, scoring one victory to finish 8th in the points.
+In 2018, the pair was racing again in the #23 Nissan GT-R, scoring one victory to finish 8th in the points.

 Two unsuccessful Le Mans attempt